Characters Of Christmas

 Jólakötturinn (The Yule Cat)

-The Yule Cat (Icelandic: Jólakötturinn) is a monster from Icelandic folklore, a huge and vicious cat said to lurk about the snowy countryside during Christmas time and eat people who have not received any new clothes to wear before Christmas Eve.
+The Yule Cat (Icelandic: Jólakötturinn) is from Icelandic folklore, a huge and vicious cat said to lurk about the snowy countryside during Christmas time and eat people who have not received any new clothes to wear before Christmas Eve.

 Folklore of Bavaria and Austria

-Perchta was said to roam the countryside at midwinter, and to enter homes during the twelve days between Christmas.
+Perchta was said to roam the countryside at midwinter, and to enter homes during the twelve days before Christmas.
 She would know whether the children had behaved well and worked hard all year.
 If they had, they might find a small silver coin the next day, If they had not, she would slit their bellies and stuff the hole with straw and pebbles.